noahschoem/amethyst-erdos-may-2021/README.md

   </a>
 </p>

-This project's purpose is to extract information from World Bank loan documents from 1990 to 2019 and identify major trends in the World Bank's development loans program.
+This project's purpose is to extract information from World Bank loan documents from 1990 to 2019 and identify major trends in the World Bank's development loans program and analyze the impacts of the loans.

 This project is part of The Erdos Institute's [data science boot camp](https://www.erdosinstitute.org/code) and is an answer to [Qarik](https://www.qarik.com/)'s data challenge.
 Data sources include 3,805 World Bank loan documents, provided by Qarik, and ancillary data from the World Bank and World Economic Forum as found and described in our data directory.